ickb/proposal/README.md

 Currently in the DeFi space there are two main techniques of price discovery:

-- [Geometric Mean Market Maker](https://arxiv.org/abs/1911.03380) such as Uniswap, a new and evolving solution;
+- [Geometric Mean Market Maker](https://arxiv.org/abs/1911.03380) such as Uniswap, a new and evolving solution.
-- [Limit Orders Book](https://www.investopedia.com/terms/o/order-book.asp) based markets, the traditional solution;
+- [Limit Orders Book](https://www.investopedia.com/terms/o/order-book.asp) based markets, the traditional solution.

 Geometric Mean Market Makers are a form of Automated Market Makers.
 On one side they are very successful in DeFi as they're relatively easy to implement, provide liquidity to and trade against.
 On the other side, trades of size comparable to the liquidity pool experience high slippage.
 While of course this behavior depends on the bonding curve and liquidity pool size, they don't seem to solve properly our problem.